HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/01-preliminaries.md

 - Linux: command `sudo apt-get install jq`,
 - macOS: command `brew install jq`,
-- Windows: download it from the [official GitHub release page](https://github.com/stedolan/jq/releases/latest/download/jq-win64.exe), rename the exectuable as `jq.exe` and save it in a directory that's part of your system's `PATH` (e.g. `C:\Windows\System32` or `C:\Windows`).
+- Windows: download it from the [official GitHub release page](https://github.com/stedolan/jq/releases/latest/download/jq-win64.exe), rename the executable as `jq.exe` and save it in a directory that's part of your system's `PATH` (e.g. `C:\Windows\System32` or `C:\Windows`).

-For checking `gnu-sed` tool availability, open a terminal and type:
+For checking `gnu-sed` tool availability (macOS only), open a terminal and type:

 ```bash
 gsed --version